eumetsat/MetopDatasets.jl/docs/src/ASCAT.md

 ## ASCAT

 The Advanced Scatterometer (ASCAT) is an instrument on the METOP satellites.
 It is a fixed beam C-band scatterometer with 6 antenna beams used to retrieve wind vectors over the ocean and soil moisture over the land.
-The level 1 product are normalised backscatter coefficients (sigma0) that the increment measures directly.
+The level 1 products are normalised backscatter coefficients (sigma0) that the instrument measures directly.
 The level 2 products are soil moisture and wind vectors derived from the backscatter.
 The wind vector product does not use the native binary format so they are not described further here.
 It should be noted that the winds are available as NetCDF.
 For more information see [ASCAT User Guide](https://user.eumetsat.int/s3/eup-strapi-media/ASCAT_User_Guide_1618a3d741.pdf)

 All data used in examples are available from [EUMETSAT data store](https://data.eumetsat.int/extended?query=&filter=instrument__ASCAT&filter=availableFormats__Native)

 ## SZF beam statistics
 The level 1B SZF files contain full resolution backscatter from the 6 antenna beams.
 See the [ASCAT level 1B SZF product page](https://data.eumetsat.int/product/EO:EUM:DAT:METOP:ASCSZF1B) for more information.
-This examples shows how we can get the 5% and 95% quantile of the backscatter from each beam only considering the observations with no flags.
-It should be noted that observations over land are are flagged with a land-flag so theses statistics only considers oceans.
+This example shows how we can get the 5% and 95% quantile of the backscatter from each beam only considering the observations with no flags.
+It should be noted that observations over land are are flagged with a land-flag so theses statistics only consider oceans.

 Read and inspect the variables:
 ```julia